-- 1. Identify all RE used in the business process level and map them to their corresponding FE. - 2.
-Map the FE to the corresponding process/activity in the BP model. - 3.
+- Identify all RE used in the business process level and map them to their corresponding FE. - Map the FE to the corresponding process/activity in the BP model. - 3.
 Identify the operations performed during these activities and that affect RE or FE.

 Activities and Techniques.
-In Tier Four of the BPISS framework a number of IS models that depict IS entities were produced.
+In Tier Four of the BPISS framework a number of IS models that depict IS entities (classes or objects in UML) were produced.
 This tier will use those models to create a table, namely Record Entity/Field Entity Relationship (REFER), which relates the entities that are used in the BP model, their corresponding FE, the activities where FE are used to control the IS flow, and the operations performed when using these FE.
 The first step to build the REFER table is to identify RE and their corresponding FE.
+The class diagrams developed in Tier Four can be used to identify those classes that represent BP entities.
+Attributes of these classes represent the FE.
+Because not all of those attributes are used to control IS flow, the IS analyst should identify those attributes that are used to control flow and register them in the FE column.
 The activity diagrams developed in Tier Four will be used to identify which processes and/or activities use the FE identified before.
 The activities/processes are registered in the process/activity column.
+If an FE is used in more than one process/activity, this should be registered as a separate row.
 Finally, collaboration diagrams will be used to identify the IS operations that use or transform the FE in each of the activities.
 In doing so, each row of the REFER table provides information about a given FE, to which RE it is linked, in which activities it is involved, and which is the aim pursued by the IS when using the FE (IS operation).
-An example of a REFER table is shown below.
+An example of a REFER table is shown in Table 1.

-Table 1.
-A REFER Table Example
+Table 1 A REFER Table Example

-Record Entity Field Entity Process/Activity Operations Order product_id check warehouse activity To identify the product requested product_quantity check warehouse activity To check product_stock stock levels against product_stock Product_stock check warehouse activity To check product_stock stock levels against product_stock business performance and the business rules, including informational aspects, that may affect them.
+Record Entity Field Entity Process/Activity Operations Order product_id check warehouse activity To identify the product requested product_quantity check warehouse activity To check product_stock stock levels against product_stock Product_stock check warehouse activity To check product_stock stock levels • against product_stock

-6.5.
-Tier Six: Develop the as-is BPISS model
+4.6 Tier Six: Develop The As-Is BPISS Model

 Aim.
 This tier aims to develop the as-is BPISS model using the information collected in previous tiers, in particular, the information captured in the REFER table.
-To develop the as-is BPISS model the modeler needs to identify the RE and FE that are related to
+Business process models usually do not include informational aspects of the organization.
+For example, to obtain performance measurements of a backordering process, the modeler needs to know, amongst other important information, the number of backorders that will be produced by the system.
+These figures are usually obtained during the data collection step.
+To develop the as-is BPISS model the modeler needs to identify the RE and FE that are related to business performance and the business rules, including informational aspects, that may affect them.
+Following the same example of a backorder, the modeler needs to identify the activity or activities where a backorder is produced and the business rules that produce a backorder.